-Palatine DNA Project Welcome to All Direct Male Line or Direct Female Line Descendants of 1708-1710 Palatine Emigrants
+Palatine DNA Project Welcome to All Direct Male Line Descendants of 1708-1710 Palatine Emigrants

 The exciting new world of genetic genealogy awaits you.
 This DNA Project is designed specifically to encourage the testing and analysis of your DNA for genealogical purposes, especially with regard to furthering our knowledge of our Palatine ancestors and family history.
 Our mission statement:

-"The Palatine DNA Project encourages participation by all men (and women) who have a direct ancestral line – either all male or all female -- to a man or woman whose surname appears in the index of The Palatine Families of New York 1710 by Henry Z. Jones, Jr., and who lived in the Palatinate area in the early 1700s.
+"The Palatine DNA Project encourages participation by all men who have a direct ancestral line – all male -- to a man whose surname appears in the index of The Palatine Families of New York 1710 by Henry Z. Jones, Jr., and who lived in the Palatinate area in the early 1700s.
 The goal is to reunite these families, whether they came to America, remained in Germany or were sent elsewhere in the British Empire."

 .
 Please also visit Palatine DNA Project